 The Committee has appropriate financial expertise and all members are financially literate and have an appropriate understanding of the industries in which Cleanaway operates.
-Details of each Committee member's experience and qualifications are set out in the Annual Report.
+Details of each Committee member's experience and qualifications are set out in the Annual Report and on the Company's website.

-Details regarding the Committee membership, the number of meetings held by the Committee and attendance during the financial year are set out on page 9.
+Details regarding the Committee membership, the number of meetings held by the Committee and attendance during the financial year are set out on page 10.